Bruce Highway, Haughton River Floodplain Upgrade, construct bridges and approaches

 - New crossings have been built over Healey’s Lagoon and the Reed Beds.

 - 13.5km of the Bruce Highway has been upgraded (on approach to, and between the bridges), in some areas on a new alignment.

-- Rural intersections within the project area are being upgraded to improve safety.
+- Rural intersections within the project area have been upgraded to improve safety.

 - Wide centre line treatments have been installed (similar to other Bruce Highway projects) to increase the distance between oncoming lanes of traffic and reduce the risk of head-on collisions.

 The project is jointly funded by the Australian and Queensland Governments on an 80:20 (federal:state) basis.
 Investment ID 8785 in Queensland Transport and Roads Investment Program (QTRIP) 2021-22 to 2024-25.